Thi-Tracey-Nguyen/dog_spa/README.md

 3. Return the owners of Smoke and Kookoo
 4. Return the clients' names and owners of 'oodle' dogs
 5. Return all distinct animal_types
-6. Print all the owners of clients
+6. Print all the owners of clients (distinct)
-7. Count all the human clients
+7. Count all the human clients (distinct)
 8. Return the name of owner(s) who owns the most pets as clients.

 More questions (no solutions yet):